top of page

 Nov 11, 20256 min read

-Bone Health After 40: How to Stay Strong and Prevent Osteoporosis
+Bone Health in Menopause: How to Prevent Osteoporosis and Keep Your Bones Strong

-Living with a Spinal Deformity in Middle Age and Beyond: Tips for Daily Comfort and Mobility
+Living with a Spinal Deformity in Menopause and Beyond: Tips for Daily Comfort and Mobility

 A spinal deformity—such as scoliosis, kyphosis, or other curvature or alignment issues—can become more noticeable and challenging with age.